FEBRUARY 26, 2018 – UPDATE

 Step 1: COMPLETE BELLEVUE COLLEGE ADMISSION APPLICATION

 RECOMMENDATION: Complete this step as soon as possible.
-It may take several business days for your admission application to be processed and you cannot submit your Diagnostic Ultrasound application until you have been admitted to the college.
+It may take up to two weeks for your admission application to be processed and you cannot submit your Diagnostic Ultrasound application until your application is processed and you have been admitted to the college.

 Step 2: DIAGNOSTIC ULTRASOUND PROGRAM APPLICATION (ONLINE ONLY)